javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/03-event-loop/article.md

 The notable thing is that both variants -- with and without splitting the job by `setTimeout` -- are comparable in speed.
 There's not much difference in the overall counting time.

-To make them closer, let's make an improvement.
+To make them even closer, let's make an improvement.

 We'll move the scheduling to the beginning of the `count()`: